Navid-Ishaq/az500-practice-scenarios-mcqs/test-01/06-private-link-vs-private-endpoint.md

 * ✅ **Use Private Endpoint** to securely connect to Microsoft-managed services like Storage, SQL, Key Vault, etc.
 * ❌ **Private Link Service** is only for exposing your **own services** privately to other customers or VNets.

-Let me know if you'd like the diagram styled differently or included as part of all relevant outputs moving forward!

 ---